 Publicizing your employee referral process

 After you set up an employee referral program, don't keep it a secret.
 Publicize it in every way you can — through posters, email, employee newsletters and the company intranet.
 Keep in mind that your objective is to generate as many quality employee referrals as possible.
-Remind staff about the program and make sure everyone knows when someone receives a bonus for an employee referral.
+Remind employees about the program and make sure everyone knows when someone receives a bonus for an employee referral.